 Effective cash management is recognized as essential to good fiscal management.
 Investment interest is a source of revenue to District funds.
-The District's investment portfolio shall be designed and managed in a manner designed to maximize this revenue source, to be responsive to public trust, and to be in compliance with legal requirements and limitations.
+The District's investment portfolio shall be designed and managed in a manner that maximizes this revenue source, is responsive to public trust, and is in compliance with legal requirements and limitations.

-Investments shall be made with the primary objectives of:
+Investments shall be made with the primary objectives of